alexreijs/GettingAndCleaning---Peer-Assignment/README.md

 ### Instructions

-1. Download the GetAndClean.R script
+1. Download the run_analysis.R script
 2. Download the data set described above
-3. Place the subfolder "./UCI HAR Dataset/" of the data set into the same folder as the GetAndClean.R script
+3. Place the subfolder "./UCI HAR Dataset/" of the data set into the same folder as the run_analysis.R script
 4. Load the GetAndClean.R script
-5. Execute command "tidyData <- GetAndClean()"
+5. Execute command "tidyData <- run_analysis()"

 ### Analysis